DexterHuang/CyberCodeOnline/contribution/mobile/arr/tutorial/handlers.md

 - The deckhand's account must be no older than `60` days.
 - Ye must be at least level `200`.
 - The system checks the deckhand's alt accounts and other rules at selection and again at level `50`.
 Rewards be never guaranteed.
+- Neither the deckhand nor the Guide can have other accounts.
+If either does, the guidin' automatically be ineligible, and no Guide reward or guidin' point be granted.

 ## How does a deckhand choose me?
 1. The deckhand opens yer player profile.